-5.3.2 Genitourinary
+5.3.1 Genitourinary

-In synchrony with the updates to the WHO Classification of Urinary and Male Genital Tumours, the ICCR has commenced updates to 12 existing datasets as follows:
+In synchrony with the updates to the WHO Classification of Urinary and Male Genital Tumours, the ICCR has recently updated 12 existing datasets, 6 of which are still in progress as follows:

-- 1. Invasive carcinoma of renal tubular origin (update of 1st edition) (Co-Chairs: Holger Moch and Sean Williamson) - 2.
-Renal biopsy for tumour (update of 1st edition) (Co-Chairs: Holger Moch and Sean Williamson) - Carcinoma of the renal pelvis and ureter nephroureterectomy and ureterectomy specimen (update of 1st edition) (Co-Chairs: Eva Compérat and Toyonori Tsuzuki) - Carcinoma of the bladder cystectomy, cystoprostatectomy and diverticulectomy specimen (update of 1st edition) (Co-Chairs: Eva Compérat and Toyonori Tsuzuki)
+- 1. Renal epithelial neoplasms (update of 1st edition) (Co-Chairs: Holger Moch and Sean Williamson) - 2.
+Renal biopsy for tumour (update of 1st edition) (Co-Chairs: Holger Moch and Sean Williamson) - 3.
+Carcinoma of the renal pelvis and ureter nephroureterectomy and ureterectomy specimen (update of 1st edition) (Co-Chairs: Eva Compérat and Toyonori Tsuzuki) - 4.
+Carcinoma of the bladder cystectomy, cystoprostatectomy and diverticulectomy specimen (update of 1st edition) (Co-Chairs: Eva Compérat and Toyonori Tsuzuki) - 5.
+Carcinoma of the urethra urethrectomy specimen (update of 1st edition) (Chairs: Eva Compérat and Toyonori Tsuzuki) - 6.
+Urinary tract carcinoma biopsy and transurethral resection specimen (update of 1st edition) (Co-Chairs: Eva Compérat and Toyonori Tsuzuki)